openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 #### Cluster Creation

+User creation of a two-node control-plane is possible via the Assisted Installer and the Agent-Based Installer (ABI).
+The initial implementation will focus on providing support for the Assisted Installer in managed cluster environments (i.e. ACM), followed by stand-alone cluster support via the Agent-Based Installer.
-User creation of a two-node control-plane will be possible via the Assisted Installer.
-A key requirement is that the cluster can be deployed using only 2 nodes because requiring a third baremetal server for installation can be expensive when deploying baremetal at scale.
-To accomplish this, deployments will take advantage of the Assisted Installer's ability to use one of the target machines as the bootstrap node before it is rebooted into a control-plane node.
-There is a critical transition during this process, where to maintain etcd quorum, the bootstrap node will need to be removed from the etcd cluster before it is rebooted so that quorum can be maintained as the machine reboots into a second control-plane.
+The requirement that the cluster can be deployed using only 2 nodes is key because requiring a third baremetal server for installation can be expensive when deploying baremetal at scale.
+To accomplish this, deployments will use one of the target machines as the bootstrap node before it is rebooted into a control-plane node.

+A critical transition during bootstrapping is when the bootstrap reboots into the control plane node.
+Before this reboot, it needs to be removed from the etcd cluster so that quorum can be maintained as the machine reboots into a second control-plane.

 Otherwise, the procedure follows the standard flow except for the configuration of 2 nodes instead of 3.

-At this time we've discussed the collection of RedFish details (including passwords!) for each node.
-This is needed for the RHEL-HA configuration by leveraging the BareMetalHost CRDs populated from the baremetal platform specification in the install-config.
-There are open questions on how to ensure that pacemaker is the only entity responsible for fencing to prevent conflicting requests to change the machine state between pacemaker and the baremetal operator.
-Preventing conflicting fencing logic is also important for optional operators like Node Health Check, Self Node Remediation, and Fence Agents Remediation, but these should not be present during installation.
+Because BMC passwords are being collected to initialize fencing, the SaaS offering will not be available (to avoid storing customer BMC credentials in a Red Hat database).
+ZTP may be considered in the future, but this will need further evaluation to ensure passwords are appropriately handled.

+Everything else about cluster creation will be an opaque implementation detail not exposed to the user.

+##### Transitioning to a RHEL-HA Controlled Cluster
+Three aspects of cluster creation need to happen for a vanilla two-node cluster to have RHEL-HA functioning as described in the proposal.
+1. Initializing the RHEL-HA cluster
+2. Transitioning control of etcd to RHEL-HA
+3. Enabling fencing in RHEL-HA

+We propose the inclusion of a new in-cluster operator responsible for the remediation of 2NO resource agents.

+###### Transitioning Etcd Management to RHEL-HA
-An important facility of the installation flow is the transition from a CEO deployed etcd to one controlled by pacemaker.
+An important facility of the installation flow is the transition from a CEO deployed etcd to one controlled by RHEL-HA.
 The basic transition works as follows:
 1. MCO Extensions are used to ensure that pacemaker, corosync, and resource agents are pre-configured on CoreOS using installation manifests.
-2. Upon detection that the cluster infrastructure is using the DualReplica controlPlaneTopology in the infrastructure config, an in-cluster entity (see open questions regarding whether this should be handled by CEO or an additional operator) will run a command on one of the cluster nodes to initialize pacemaker.
+2. Upon detection that the cluster infrastructure is using the DualReplica controlPlaneTopology in the infrastructure config, an in-cluster entity (see open questions regarding whether this should be handled by CEO or the proposed 2NO resource agent operator) will run a command on one of the cluster nodes to initialize pacemaker.
 The outcome of this is that the resource agent will be started on both nodes.
 3. The aforementioned in-cluster entity will signal CEO to relinquish control of etcd by setting CEO's `managedEtcdKind` to `External`.
-When this happens, CEO removes the etcd pod from the static pod configs.
+When this happens, CEO immediately removes the etcd pod from the static pod configs.
 The resource agents for etcd are running from step 2, and they are configured to wait for etcd pods to be gone so they can restart them using Podman.
 4. The installation proceeds as normal once the pods start.
 If for some reason, the etcd pods cannot be started, then the installation will fail.
-The installer will need to be able to pull logs from the control-plane nodes to provide context for this failure.
+The installer will pull logs from the control-plane nodes to provide context for this failure.

+###### Configuring Fencing Via 2NO Resource Agent Remediation Operator
 Fencing setup is the last important aspect of the cluster installation.
-In order for the cluster installation to be successful, fencing should be configured and active before we declare the installation successful.
-Ideally, the fencing secrets should be made available to the control-plane nodes in the initial pacemaker initialization so that fencing can be configured during step 2.
-There are a few more critical open questions with this:
+For the cluster installation to be successful, fencing should be configured and active before we declare the installation successful.
+In order to do this, baseboard management console (BMC) credentials need to be made available to the control-plane nodes as part of pacemaker initialization.
-1. Should fencing be made active during the installation or should pacemaker start with it disabled and only enable it after being signaled by the in-cluster entity when the cluster installation is detected as successful?
-2. What mechanism will pacemaker use to get access to the secret linked from the BareMetalHost CRD?

-If available via the SaaS offering (not confirmed), ZTP may be evaluated as a future offering.
-This will need further evaluation to ensure passwords are appropriately handled.

-Everything else about cluster creation will be an opaque implementation detail not exposed to the user.
+To ensure rapid fencing using pacemaker, we will collect RedFish details (address, username, and **password**) for each node via the install-config.
+This will take a format similar to that of the [Baremetal Operator](https://docs.openshift.com/container-platform/4.17/installing/installing_bare_metal_ipi/ipi-install-installation-workflow.html#bmc-addressing_ipi-install-installation-workflow).
+We will create a new CRD that stores the BMC address as well as a credentialsName to be managed by the new operator.
+This will resemble the BMC specification used by the [BareMetalHost](https://docs.openshift.com/container-platform/4.17/rest_api/provisioning_apis/baremetalhost-metal3-io-v1alpha1.html#spec-bmc) CRD.

+BMC information can be used to change the power state of a baremetal machine, so it's critically important that we ensure that pacemaker is the **only entity** responsible for these operations to prevent conflicting requests to change the machine state.
+This means that we need to ensure that there are protections in the Baremetal Operator (BMO) to prevent control plane nodes from having power management enabled in a two-node topology.
+Additionally, optional operators like Node Health Check, Self Node Remediation, and Fence Agents Remediation must have the same considerations but these should not be present during installation.

+For a two-node cluster to be successful, we need to ensure the following:
+1. The new operator must be able to watch for changes to the new CRD and synchronize the BMC secrets for RHEL-HA once during initialization and again whenever the CRD is updated.
+3. The new operator should run the `pcs` configuration command on the nodes to enable the fencing agent and report an error to the user if the fencing configuration isn't successful.
+In the case of installation, this means that the operator becomes degraded to ensure that the installation fails.
+4. The new operator should periodically check that the fencing agent is healthy to ensure that the user can be notified in case the credential is rotated and needs to be updated.
+5. In the case that the CRD cannot be updated because etcd is unavailable, it must be possible to log in to the node and run the `pcs` configuration commands manually to recover the node.
+Upon recovery, the operator should detect that its credential is out of date and prompt the user for an update.

+A final note about fencing is that pacemaker will cache the credentials directly on the nodes.
+This is important because the cluster may not be able to respond to requests to access the BMC credentials when it is needed for fencing (e.g. when you lose quorum due to a network failure).

 #### Day 2 Procedures